Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.14 - The Family Travel Tracker/README.md

 The `visited_countries` table probably needs to be updated or recreated so that we can establish a relationship between the countries that have been visited and the user who did the visiting.
 Consider how you might create those tables from scratch.
 If you need to delete any tables because altering is complicated, you can always right-click and delete them in pgAdmin.

 If you get stuck, you can go into `queries.sql` and scroll down to see the SQL solution for the exercise.
 You can copy the entire line of code to set up the database as shown in the solution, with all the sample data, relationships, and tables recreated for you.

+## Establishing Relationships in PostgreSQL

+One of the first things to consider is establishing the relationship between the `users` and `visited_countries` tables.
+In this case, we have a One to Many relationship, because one user can visit many countries.
+To establish this relationship, we can either alter the `visited_countries` table to add a Foreign Key, or simply drop the previous tables and recreate them.

+To establish a One to Many relationship, we create a Foreign Key that points from the Many side (`visited_countries`) to the Primary Key on the One side (`users`).
+In this way, one user can have many visited countries.
+The Foreign Key is called `user_id`, which is an integer because the Primary Key for the user is also an integer. `REFERENCES` sets up this field as the Foreign Key, pointing to the `users` table and the `id` property.